 Recognizing the West Coast Region shares maritime boundaries with Canada and Mexico, invitations for non-voting ex-officio membership or observer status may be sent to appropriate representatives in Canada and Mexico as determined appropriate by RPB membership.
-Other ex-officio members representing additional relevant interests in West Coast marine planning may be determined as necessary by RPB membership, for example, including non-federally recognized tribal governments or entities, if applicable.
+Other ex-officio members representing additional relevant interests in West Coast marine planning may be determined as necessary by RPB membership, including non-federally recognized First Nation and tribal governments or entities, if applicable.

-The role of ex-officio members is to participate in discussions, share perspectives, and offer expertise, on their own behalf.
-They will formally be observers when the RPB seeks consensus on an issue or issues pertaining to regional ocean planning on the West Coast.
+Ex-officio members are expected to participate in discussions, share perspectives, and offer expertise, on their own behalf.
+When the RPB seeks consensus on an issue or issues pertaining to regional ocean planning on the West Coast ex-officio members will formally act as observers and not have voting privileges.